 All registered deaths and COVID-19 deaths

 Figures from the ONS show all registered deaths including people who died in the community as well as in hospital.
 This allows us to see how many more people have died from all causes than we would usually expect by looking at the 5 year average.
 Increases in deaths above the average for the last five years are often known as ‘excess deaths’.
-The latest data show the number of registered deaths remain below the five year average.
-The data also shows the number of COVID-19 deaths in Wales starting with 2 in the week ending 20 March 2020.
+The latest data show the number of registered deaths remains close to the the five year average.
+The data also show the number of COVID-19 deaths in Wales starting with 2 in the week ending 20 March 2020.

 Weekly provisional deaths registered in Wales in 2020 compared to the average over the previous 5 years

 Place of COVID-19 deaths

 ONS data is also published by local authority, health board and place of death which includes hospital (acute or community, not psychiatric), home, care home, hospice, other communal establishment and elsewhere.

 From the week ending 20 March 2020 to the week ending 4 September 2020, 65.8% (1,691) of COVID-19 deaths occurred in hospitals, 27.5% (706) in care homes, 5.2% (134) at home and 1.5% (38) in other places.

 COVID-19 deaths by local authority and place of death

 The graph below shows the total number of COVID-19 deaths occurring in Wales from week ending 20 March 2020 to week ending 4 September 2020 but were registered up to 12 September, by local authority of residence and place of death.
 This shows that Cardiff has the highest number of COVID-19 deaths and Ceredigion the lowest.

 COVID-19 deaths by local authority of residence and place of death occurring from 20 March 2020 to 4 September 2020, registered up to 12 September 2020